-Remove the Pin Distractor from the 1.4 mm K-wires, but leave the K-wires in place.
+Remove the Pin Distractor from the Ø1.4 mm K-wires, but leave the K-wires in place.
 When creating the bone tunnels, the distal K-wire for the Pin Distractor in the proximal phalanx may be used to lever the phalanx plantarly to gain access to the plantar base of the phalanx.

-Insert a 1.4 mm K-wire in the proximal phalanx to create an oblique bone tunnel from the distal lateral to proximal medial direction.
+Insert a Ø1.4 mm K-wire in the proximal phalanx to create an oblique bone tunnel from the distal lateral to proximal medial direction.

 Create a second oblique bone tunnel through the proximal phalanx from the distal medial to proximal lateral direction.
 Move the K-wires in and out to clear soft tissue.
-DORSAL APPROACH PLATE-TO-BONE
+Clearing out as much soft tissue as possible from the bone tunnel entrance will greatly assist in the upcoming steps.